rasmusab/officialcocktails/officialcocktails.com/content/cocktails/sex_on_the_beach.md

 - Garnish with a slice of orange, a cherry, and a cocktail umbrella for that extra touch of summer vibes.
 - Don't be afraid to adjust the sweetness and acidity to your taste by adding more or less orange and cranberry juice.

-## Alcohol-free alternative to a Sex on the beach
+## Alcohol-free alternative to the Sex on the beach

 One alcohol-free alternative to Sex on the Beach could be a mocktail called “Island Oasis”.
 The ingredients for this drink include: